OpenNeuroDerivatives/ds001371-fmriprep/README.md

 # ds001371 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001371](https://openneuro.org/datasets/ds001371).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds001371](https://openneuro.org/datasets/ds001371).

 ## Methods